Ztein/docsharvester/Project docs/Stories TODO/STORY-013.md

 # STORY-013: Documentation and Usage Guide

 ## Description
-As a user, I need comprehensive documentation and a detailed usage guide to effectively use, configure, and extend the scraper.
+As a user, I need to have comprehensive documentation and a detailed usage guide to effectively use, configure, and extend the scraper so that I can maximize the tool's capabilities without requiring external support.

 ## Acceptance Criteria
 - Creates clear README with installation and basic usage instructions